 The Impact of Your Donation to Lit Up

-$75,000 for a new Teaching Fellowship for Black Writers/Educators
+$75,000 for Teaching Fellowships for Black Writers/Educators